-When I first started my career as a coporate Social Media Analyst in the summer of 2010 I had to explain my job to almost everyone I met.
+When I first started my career as a corporate Social Media Analyst in the summer of 2010 I had to explain my job to almost everyone I met.
 Facebook?
 What’s that?
 Twitter?
 Never heard of it.
-For those that knew about these tools, it was difficult convincing them that I wasn’t paid to play around on Facebook and Twitter all day, since most folks at that time were familiar with the mediums only as a recreational tool.
+For those that knew about these tools, it was difficult convincing them that I wasn’t paid to play around on them all day since most folks at that time were familiar with the mediums only as a recreational tool.
 I remember having a difficult time explaining to my mother just what it was I was going to do all day.
-I also remember feeling compelled to explain to my office mates that, if they saw me on Facebook or surfing the Internet I was, in fact, working.
+I also remember feeling compelled to explain to my office coworkers that, if they saw me on Facebook or surfing the Internet I was, in fact, working.

-Social media sites are fun places to hang out (over 600 million on Facebook seem to think so anyway) and most people use them to stay in touch with friends from school, family and to play games like Farmville.
+Social media sites are fun places to hang out (over 600 million on Facebook seem to think so anyway) and most people use them to stay in touch with friends from school, family and to play games or read the news.
 It might, for some, seem fanciful to make a career out of what, for most, is nothing but a pastime.

 The truth is that careers in social media are becoming mainstream.
-Look around Facebook and you’ll notice that companies like R+L Carriers and Ford (to name a couple) are embracing social media as legitimate marketing tool.
-Ford experimented with social media by launching their new Ford Explorer exclusively on their Facebook page.
-R+L Carriers uses its social media presence to create relationships with followers by posting shipping tips, industry news and articles to help the businesses that use their services thrive.
+Look around Facebook and you’ll notice that companies like Ford are embracing social media as a legitimate marketing tool.
+In 2010 Ford experimented with social media by launching their new Ford Explorer exclusively on their Facebook page.

-You might be wondering where Social Media Analysts come from and what they do all day.
+You might be wondering where Social Media Managers come from and what they do all day.

-Where does a Social Media Analyst come from?
+Where does a Social Media Manager come from?

-Social Media Analysts typically come from a marketing background with a heavy reliance on web based technologies.
-Some come from Internet or IT positions, some from traditional marketing positions and some from web design.
+Social Media Managers typically come from a marketing or business background with a heavy reliance on web-based technologies.
+Some come from Internet or IT positions, some from traditional marketing and some from web design.
 A communications or journalism background is typical too.
 Most have a mix of traditional marketing and Internet technology skills with a strong writing or communications skill set.

-The first thing most analysts will do each morning is check all social media channels to see if there are any mentions of their company or brand.
-Social media never sleeps and since conversations on social media require an immediate response, an analyst will follow up first thing, or reach out to department heads to develop a response.
-There is a real time sensitivity to this activity, so timeliness is priority.
+The first thing most social media managers will do each morning is check all social media channels to see if there are any mentions of their company or brand.
+Social media never sleeps and since conversations on social media require an immediate response, a manager will follow up first thing, or reach out to department heads to develop a response.
+There is a real-time sensitivity to this activity, so timeliness is a priority.

 After initial conversations are addressed, social media managers may spend time brainstorming or writing blog or web site content, planning and strategizing future campaigns, meeting with department heads to ensure strategies are on-track with marketing and customer service, and tracking campaigns and reporting.
 A portion of their day will be spent reading trend reports and business articles to stay in touch with the latest technologies and social media marketing theories.

 Reporting is a huge part of any marketing campaign and social media is no exception.
-Of course analysts will track basic stats like followers, click-throughs, fans, comments and traffic, but we also monitor conversations happening around the brand both on and off our pages and carefully structure responses that are in line with the company’s strategy.
-Often, analysts will meet regularly with multiple departments to educate staff about the focus of the social media channel and the ways in which they can contribute and support the efforts.
+Of course, social media analysts will track basic stats like followers, click-throughs, fans, comments and traffic, but we also monitor conversations happening around the brand both on and off our pages and carefully structure responses that are in line with the company’s strategy.
+Often, social media managers will meet regularly with multiple departments to educate staff about the focus of the social media channel and the ways in which they can contribute and support the efforts.

-The take away?
-Social Media Analysts do more than tweet and post to Facebook.
+The takeaway?
+Social Media Managers do more than tweet and post to Facebook.
 They are responsible for a multitude of company functions and must create relationships within the company to support their efforts.

-Is this simply a new fangled marketing position?
+Is a Social Media Manager simply a new-fangled marketing position?

-A social media analyst is position is part marketing, yes, but it’s also much more.
+A social media manager is position is part marketing, yes, but it’s also much more.
 Social Media positions include elements of customer service, product knowledge, company culture and employee relations, and a typical day might involve all these elements at once.
 These various responsibilities require good communication skills and the ability to gather information from multiple areas within the company.
 If you’re interviewing for potential candidates, check out my blog on 21 Social Media Manager Interview Questions to make sure you’re hiring a professional.

 At the end of the day…